Oppo Reno 8 Price in Pakistan & Specs - Sept 2023

-The Infinix Hot 12 is a budget-friendly smartphone designed to offer a...
+The Oppo Reno 9 is now available on the market at a reasonable...

-The Oppo Reno 8 is a flagship smartphone that combines cutting-edge technology with sleek design.
-It features a 6.4-inch Full HD+ AMOLED display with a 120Hz refresh rate, ensuring vibrant visuals and smooth scrolling.
+The Oppo Reno 8 is a sleek and powerful smartphone designed to meet the demands of modern users.
+It features a stunning 6.43-inch AMOLED display with a 1080 x 2400 pixel resolution, delivering vibrant colors and sharp visuals.

-Under the hood, the Reno 8 is powered by a Qualcomm Snapdragon 680 processor, delivering powerful performance and seamless multitasking.
-It boasts a versatile quad-camera system, including a 64MP main lens.
+Powered by a Snapdragon 680 processor and up to 8GB of RAM, this phone ensures smooth multitasking and excellent performance.

-With 5G connectivity, the Reno 8 offers lightning-fast internet speeds and low latency.
-It also features a large 4,500mAh battery with fast charging support, ensuring all-day usage.
+The camera setup is impressive, with a 64MP main camera, a 2MP ultra-wide lens, and a 2MP depth sensor, capturing detailed and vivid photos.
+The 32MP front camera is perfect for high-quality selfies.

 The Oppo Reno 8 price in Pakistan is Rs.
 79,999/-